ayesh156/Hardware_system_frontend/README.md

 <h1 align="center">🔧 HardwarePro Enterprise Suite</h1>

 <p align="center">
-  <strong>A modern, enterprise-grade hardware business management system</strong>
+  <strong>A modern, enterprise-grade hardware business management system designed for Sri Lankan hardware stores</strong>
 </p>

 <p align="center">
   <a href="#features">Features</a> •
+  <a href="#sri-lankan-focus">Sri Lankan Focus</a> •
   <a href="#demo">Demo</a> •
   <a href="#installation">Installation</a> •
   <a href="#tech-stack">Tech Stack</a> •